6 Linear mixed models III

 `geom_smooth()` using formula = 'y ~ x'

-Note that we do not see much evidence of shrinkage in the slopes or intercepts.
+Note that we do not see much evidence of shrinkage in the slopes or intercepts (the estimated intercepts and slopes for each location are practically the same as when you fit a separate linear model to each location).
 The two models seem to fit the data in a very similar way.
-However, as usual, ignoring the structure of the data leads to very different estimations of uncertainty
+However, as usual, ignoring the structure of the data leads to very different estimations of uncertainty.

 n.sim <- 1000 # number of simulations